troydai/spiffe-helper-rust/docs/integration_test.md

 ```

 This target:
-- Checks if the debug image `spiffe-debug:latest` exists locally
-- If not found, automatically builds it using `make build-debug-image`
+- Builds the `spiffe-debug:latest` image using `make build-debug-image`
-- Loads the image into the kind cluster
+- Loads it into the kind cluster

 The debug image is built from `Dockerfile.debug` and contains useful debugging tools for troubleshooting SPIRE workloads.